ravikiran0606/csci566-project/_posts/2020-11-30-final-project-report.md

 segment of the input.
 Previous work on applying the Sampling and Occlusion algorithm (including the original paper) has focused only on short text classification tasks like sentiment classification and relation classification etc.

-* Proposing a framework to extract the trigger phrases which can explain the prediction of a deep learning model on sequence tagging tasks.
+* Proposed a framework to extract the trigger phrases which can explain the prediction of a deep learning model on sequence tagging tasks.
 Proposed a way to formulate the named entity recognition task as a entity span classification task and applied the Sampling and Occlusion algorithm to extract evidential phrases with respect to a particular entity span in the given input sentence.
 Previous work on providing evidence to sequence tagging models such as using LIME algorithm has been focused only on the extraction of evidential word tokens and not phrases.